-Sushi rice can either be made from scratch, using premium short-grain white rice and a vinegar sushi mix, or as a short cut, try a dry sushi mix seasoning.
+Sushi rice can either be made from scratch, using premium short-grain white rice and a vinegar sushi mix or from a shortcut method using dry sushi mix seasoning.
 It’s a dry powder that is sprinkled over warm steamed rice and mixed well to create a vinegar sushi flavor.
-A recipe for homemade sushi vinegar mix made of rice vinegar, sugar, and salt is available.

 03 of 11

 Assorted Sashimi (Raw Fish)